 a render scene for each one of your passes.

-Finally, the Render Pass Help menu item brings up this online help from within Maya if the help files are found within your MAYA_SCRIPT_PATH locations.
-(NOTE: this will only work if you can normally launch Maya's own online help from within the program - sometimes under Linux this requires a browser window to be open on your desktop beforehand).
+Finally, the Render Pass Help menu item brings up this online help from within Maya (NOTE: this will only work if you can normally launch Maya's own online help from within the program - sometimes under Linux this requires a browser window to be open on your desktop beforehand).
 For a quick run through using the plugin, you can read this simple tutorial. |

-However, with a complex scene you might find yourself duplicating a lot of code amongst your overrides to do common things, such as turning on and off raytracing calculations.
+However, with a complex scene you might find yourself duplicating a lot of code amongst your overrides to do common things, such as turning on raytracing calculations.
 Instead, you could have an override named 'turnOnRaytracing' which activates raytracing in your render globals, and you have this override active in your 'beauty' and 'reflection' passes, and off in your 'mattes', 'depth' and 'diffuse' passes (for example).

 As a general rule, it is best to keep each override to performing a single simple task, and have them on or off for different passes.